mitrinh/Blade-II-Command-Line-/README.md

-# Blade
+# Blade II
-2 player card game based off "Blade II" from a video game franchise.
+2 player card game based off of Blade II.
 Created in C++ for command line.
-Currently being ported to Node.js to be used as a Discord bot.
+Planned to be ported to Node.js to be used as a public Discord bot.